-Omny Studio is a powerful, multi-functional platform and we track analytics on four levels: organisation-wide, program-wide, per playlist and per clip.
+Omny Studio is a powerful, multi-functional platform and we track analytics on four levels: organization-wide, network-wide, program-wide and finally per clip.

-The organisation-wide analytics are for users that have multiple shows, for example, a large podcast network or radio station.
+1) The organization-wide analytics are for users that have multiple shows, for example, a large podcast network or radio station.
 This level of analytics shows stats across every episode of every show.

 Each analytics section of Omny Studio is laid out in the same basic format.
 Here is a breakdown of what each part means.

-Clip downloads: the total number of downloads for every piece of audio in the selected area (organisation, program, playlist or single clip).
-In this context, “downloads” refers to listens via streaming the audio as well as direct downloads of the MP3 .
+Clip downloads: the total number of downloads for every piece of audio in the selected area (organization, program, playlist or single clip).

-Most downloaded: a list of all the audio in the selected area showing the download number for each clip.
+Most downloaded (not available in clip analytics): a list of all the audio at the level of the organization, network, or program you are viewing analytics for showing the download number for each clip.
 By default this list is arranged from highest to lowest, but you can change it to lowest to highest by clicking the arrow next to “Downloads”.

-Playback location: How the clip was listened to.
+Playback destinations: How the clip was listened to.
 The most common methods are through the podcast feed and an embedded website widget.

-Apps used: which apps or directories have been used to listen to your content.
-This is particularly useful to know because you can organise your content based on what the most popular platforms are among your listeners.
+Apps: Which apps or directories have been used to listen to your content.
+This is particularly useful to know because you can organize your content based on what the most popular platforms are among your listeners.
 For example, if you’re planning on building a mobile app for your network, you’ll be able to see what percentage of your listeners use Android or iOS.

 Omny Studio also tracks consumption analytics to show how much of each episode people have listened to, start-at and drop-off times, and where skipping has occurred.
 Click here for more information about consumption analytics.